The ultimate guide

 Securing the finance

-Like most businesses actively seeking investment or debt financeLink opens in a new windowLink opens in a new window, you’ll be asked to present your business plan and ideas.
+Like most businesses actively seeking investment or debt finance, you'll be asked to present your business plan and ideas.

 See this as an opportunity to find someone who believes in your business as you do.
 If you know what you’re looking for, an investor or lender can offer you much more than money.